 You can never fully predict how a person will react to severe trauma.

-Some people might become aggressive, some may develop delusions, Gretchen shut down completely.
+Some people might become aggressive, some may develop delusions, some, like Clara, will try their best to always keep busy.

 First as a child she had been taken away from her biological family, then she had slowly lost almost all of her foster siblings.